chris9740/swiftdns/README.md

 -   systemd

-To install Swiftdns, first head over to the [release page](https://github.com/chris9740/swiftdns/releases/latest).
+To install Swiftdns, first download the .deb file from the [release page](https://github.com/chris9740/swiftdns/releases/latest).

-Download the `swiftdns` file and place it in `/usr/bin/swiftdns` and run `chmod +x /usr/bin/swiftdns`, then download and extract `Source code.zip`.
+Then, install it using your preferred method (e.g. `dpkg -i swiftdns.deb`).

-Open a command-line inside the extracted directory and execute `./scripts/install.sh`.
-This will create the systemd files and create a configuration file if none exists.
+Don't forget to configure your computer to use Swiftdns as a resolver.

 ## Features